irishgordo/harvester-wiki/Harvester-API-Test.md

 Go to the `https://harvester-ip:30443/v1`, this is the standard RESTful API of Harvester server, the API spec reference can be found in [here](https://github.com/rancher/api-spec/blob/master/specification.md).
 It will list and watch all the Kubernetes CRD resources, and users can perform a regular CRUD operation against those CRD objects.

-As a client implmentation example, you may refer to the [go-harvester](https://github.com/harvester/go-harvester) which is a Go client implementation for the Harvester.
+As a client implementation example, you may refer to the [go-harvester](https://github.com/harvester/go-harvester) which is a Go client implementation for the Harvester.

 ### GET /v1